Data Mesh: a Systematic Gray Literature Review: RQ1. What is Data Mesh

-\paragraph{ID3.2.
-Local Governance.} We refer to the governance activities conducted by the product/domain teams on a product/domain level as local governance.
+\paragraph{Local Governance.} We refer to the governance activities conducted by the product/domain teams on a product/domain level as local governance.
 The product owner, potentially in combination with other domain members, is responsible for conducting the local governance activities.
-The gray literature mentions several responsibilities of the local governance team: \begin{description} \item[ID3.2.1.
-Managing the Data Models of the Product.]
-The product team uses its domain knowledge to define the data model of the product.
-The model schema can be changed and extended throughout the product lifetime to reflect business capabilities in the domain better. \item[ID3.2.2.
-Managing Data Access Control.]
-Domain experts have a thorough understanding of the data and can, therefore, best judge who should and should not have access to (which parts of) the data. \item[ID3.2.3.
-Managing Compliance and Conformance.]
-Like managing access controls, ensuring compliance and conformance throughout the product's lifetime requires a thorough understanding of the domain data. \item[ID3.2.4.
-Managing Data Quality.]
-Using the quality assessment methodology defined by the federated governance team, the product team establishes the product's target quality based on a set of quality dimensions. \item[ID3.2.5.
-Monitoring Data Product Health.]
-Throughout the product lifetime, the product owner is responsible for monitoring its operational health and ensuring its capacity is sufficient to meet the needs of consumers. \end{description}
+Zhamak~\cite{S1,S2,dehghani2022data} identified several governance activities at the domain level: domain data modeling, data quality assurance, and execution of data access control policies.
+The gray literature mentions similar responsibilities for the local governance team: \begin{description} \item[Managing the Data Models of the Product.]
+The product team possesses domain knowledge and thus can accurately model the product's data~\cite{S13,S16,S24,S37,S55,S64}.
+The schemas of such models need to be evolved accordingly to reflect the changes in the domain's data sources~\cite{S13,S72}. \item[Managing Data Access.]
+Domain experts thoroughly understand the data and can, therefore, best judge who should and should not have access to (which parts of) the data~\cite{S29,S64,S86,S98}.
+In addition, tasks such as collecting data lineage, implementing data retention policies, and encrypting data can also be implemented at the product level~\cite{S13,S28,S98}. \item[Managing Compliance and Conformance.]
+Like managing access controls, ensuring compliance and conformance throughout the product's lifetime requires a thorough understanding of the domain data~\cite{dehghani2022data,S28,S86}.
+The examples mentioned by the gray literature include the adherence to the data modeling standards~\cite{S63,S74} and interoperability standards~\cite{S80,S11}, and ensuring privacy compliance~\cite{S28,S98}. \item[Managing Data Quality.]
+Using the quality assessment methodology defined by the federated governance team, the product team establishes the product's target quality based on a set of quality dimensions~\cite{dehghani2022data}.
+The data quality tests mentioned in the gray literature include measuring data quality dimensions, validating schemas, and checking for violations of domain-specific business rules~\cite{S55,S57,S63,S64,S88}. \item[Monitoring Data Product Health] Throughout the lifetime of the product, the product owner monitors its operational health and ensures its capacity to meet consumers' needs~\cite{S4,S48,S110}.
+The gray literature mentions several metrics for assessing the operational health of data products: data quality metrics, uptime, performance, and cost~\cite{S4,S48,S71}.